eee-Andrew/Mobile-SDK-Android-V5/README.md

 You can get support from DJI with the following method:

 - Post questions in DJI Developer Forums: [**DEVELOPER SUPPORT**](https://djisdksupport.zendesk.com/hc/en-us/community/topics)
-## Simple Waypoint Mission
+## Simple Fly-To Mission

-`MainActivity` provides a helper method `startWaypointMission()` which creates a single-waypoint KMZ file and executes it via `WaypointMissionManager`.
+`MainActivity` now demonstrates how to start a Fly-To mission when the app launches.
+The sample sends the aircraft to latitude **21.44**, longitude **44.33** at an altitude of **128&nbsp;m** using `IntelligentFlightManager`.
-Edit the latitude, longitude and altitude passed to this method in `onCreate` to send the aircraft to your desired location.
+Adjust these coordinates in `onCreate()` if you wish to fly elsewhere.
+After the aircraft reaches the target you can run your own Python script to control the gimbal, then call `returnHome()` to land at the home point.